rackerlabs/technical-blog/_posts/2020-02-25-overview-of-IAM-in-oracle-cloud-infrastructure.md

 IAM includes the following components:

-- **RESOURCE**: A resource is an object created in OCI, such as Compute instances, blocks, virtual cloud networks (VCNs), and subnets.
+- **Resource**: A resource is an object created in OCI, such as Compute instances, blocks, virtual cloud networks (VCNs), and subnets.

-- **USER**: Assign users to a group that provides limited privileges and access to OCI resources according to the tenancy and compartment policies for the group.
+- **User**: Assign users to a group that provides limited privileges and access to OCI resources according to the tenancy and compartment policies for the group.

-- **GROUP**: A group is a collection of users that have access to the same OCI resources.
+- **Group**: A group is a collection of users that have access to the same OCI resources.
 A user can be a member of one or more groups.

-- **DYNAMIC GROUP**: Dynamic groups provide security and enable you to manage keys on the client-side rather than the server-side.
+- **Dynamic group**: Dynamic groups provide security and enable you to manage keys on the client-side rather than the server-side.
 A dynamic group can link specific instances in the compartment.
 You can assign a policy to a dynamic group to provide access to a specific instance to access through an application programmer interface (API).

-- **COMPARTMENT**: A compartment is a global logical container where you can enforce the policies and provide control access to Compute, Storage, Network, Load Balancer, and other resources.
+- **Compartment**: A compartment is a global logical container where you can enforce the policies and provide control access to Compute, Storage, Network, Load Balancer, and other resources.
 For example, you can use a policy to restrict users, other than administrators, from using the resources created in that compartment.

-- **TENANCY**: A tenancy is the default root compartment and contains all OCI resources.
+- **Tenancy**: A tenancy is the default root compartment and contains all OCI resources.
 Within the tenancy, administrators can create one or more compartments, users, and groups.
 The administrators can then assign policies that allow groups to use resources within a compartment.

-- **POLICY**:  Policies define who can access resources at group and compartment levels with the following access levels:
+- **Policy**:  Policies define who can access resources at group and compartment levels with the following access levels:

     - Inspect